xerberde/ecosquirrel-dsa5-roller/README.md

 	* New Feature - Karmaenergy added as dice line
 * 1.0.4
 	* Patch - Popup Window open/close fix
+* 1.0.5
+	* Patch - Issues with amount of displayed bonus
+	* Patch - Information about right and leftclick added to settings dialog
 ### Feedback

 If you have any suggestions or feedback, please contact me on Discord [xerberde](https://discordapp.com/users/xerberde).